Our summer program

 We pride ourselves on our non-hierarchical workplace, where our lawyers, students and staff all work together with the goal of serving our clients’ needs.
 When it comes to social events, we like to involve the whole team, so virtually all of our social events include all Firm personnel.
 We commonly invite spouses and significant others to join the fun too.

-You will have the opportunity to participate in many social events and functions that we hold each summer.
-These include Firm lunches, the annual softball game, summer social event, the annual pitch and putt tournament, the annual Firm holiday party and many more.
+You will have the opportunity to participate in many social events and functions that we hold each year.
+These include Firm lunches, softball games, summer social events, the annual Firm holiday party and many more.

 Summer positions available

 While our needs can fluctuate from one year to the next, we anticipate future openings for between four and seven 2L summer law students annually.

 In addition to our summer law student positions for students who have finished their second year of law school, we also offer the following summer fellowships, which involve splitting the summer between working at our Firm and assisting a law professor with a research project.

-- Our Douglas Knowles, QC, Annual Internship in Insolvency Law is open to first- and second-year law students attending the University of British Columbia.
+- Our Douglas Knowles, QC, Annual Internship in Insolvency Law is open to first year law students attending the University of British Columbia.

-- Our UVic Summer Fellowship position is open to first-year law students attending the University of Victoria and Thompson Rivers University in alternating years (TRU in 2022, UVic in 2023, and so on).
+- Our UVic and TRU Fellowship position is open to first-year law students attending the University of Victoria and Thompson Rivers University in alternating years (TRU in 2022, UVic in 2023, and so on).